 As a primer, this product ensures that the paint adheres to the surface smoothly and effectively.
 Once it bonds with the rusted surface, no air or moisture can get in!
 It is also sturdy and durable, meaning it will adhere to the surface for a very long time.

-Considering all these amazing features, this primer is certainly worth investing in.
+Considering all these amazing features, this primer is one of the best primer for rusted metal.
 Besides, its ability to withstand harsh weather, heavy use, and demanding environment is exceptional.

 - Adheres to heavily rusted metal surfaces